kradio3/react-mdc-web/docs/pages/components/snackbar/index.md

 </Snackbar>
 ```

-In multiline snackbar you can place action button below text
+In multiline snackbar you can place action button below the text
 ```jsx
 <Snackbar
   action="undo"